schmittx/home-assistant-eero/README.md

 - Sensors for various metrics
 - Custom services to control features that require network restarts
 - Custom service to control nightlight features for Eero Beacon devices
-- Camera entity to display QR code for joining guest network (if enabled)
+- Camera entities to display QR code for joining main network and guest network (if enabled)
+- Sensors for activity data (requires Eero Secure subscription)

 ## Coming Soon
-- Sensors for activity data (ad blocks, data usage, scans, threat blocks)
+- TBD, feature requests are welcome.